 Of all the amazing cafés and restaurants in Saint-Germain-des-Prés, Le Café Louise is one of the few with exceptionally late opening times and without a doubt one of its finest too.
 The menu takes you from a morning coffee and croissant right the way through the day to a midnight platter of cheese and meat to be shared with friends whilst enjoying some live jazz.
 The interiors, designed by Catherine Kerboull and Courtenay O’Sullivan, mix traditional bistro chairs with welcoming Chesterfield couches, Kilim cushions and photography from the 1950s to create an ambiance of a home away from home.

 Le Rey is a friendly joint in the hip 11th arrondissement.
 A favorite of locals, this typical Parisian brasserie on Place Leon Blum is open continuously for breakfast, lunch and dinner.
 The traditional cuisine on the menu features classics from the Auvergne region of central France and all the ingredients are carefully selected.
 The meat, especially the steaks, whether they are Charolais, Aubrac or Salers, are particularly scrumptious and worthy of a late night treat.
-Open 24/7.